MAD Eats in Owasso featured on cover of Discover Oklahoma’s 2022 Dining Guide

 Additionally, the restaurant features a number of unique beverages, including Mad Shakes like The Gooney, The Chunk and “Hey You Guys,” and Boozy Shakes such as the Rum Rumble, Pony Boy Bourbon and Marshmallow Soc.

-The cover of MAD Eats — printed on 100,000 new editions of Discover Oklahoma’s 2022 Dining Guide — will grace the shelves of Oklahoma Tourism Information Centers, Oklahoma State Parks and many other tourism destinations and entities around the state and region.
+The cover of MAD Eats — printed on 100,000 new editions of Discover Oklahoma’s 2022 Dining Guide — will be at Oklahoma Tourism Information Centers, Oklahoma State Parks and many other tourism destinations and entities around the state and region.

-Other Owasso businesses previously recognized by Discover Oklahoma in its long-running TV series include Rust & Ruffles off of 86th Street North and Fire ‘N The Hole on Main Street.

 MAD Eats, located at 201 S. Main St., is open 11 a.m.-8 p.m.
 Monday-Thursday, 11 a.m.-9 p.m. on Friday, 10 a.m.-9 p.m. on Saturday and 10 a.m.-8 p.m. on Sunday.
 For more information, call 918-401-4353 or visit madeatsok.com.